sonicaiworks/sonic-token-assets/README.md

 |Burn execution authority     |TBA             |
 |Metadata update authority    |TBA             |

-If SONIC is presented as fixed-supply after genesis, the production documentation should state whether the mint authority is revoked after the intended supply is minted.
+If SONIC is presented as fixed\-supply after genesis, the production documentation should state whether the mint authority is revoked after the intended supply is minted\.

 ## Production status

-SONIC is currently documented as pre-deployment.
-The mint address, Streamflow identifier, Token-2022 authorities, maximum transfer fee, decimals, quarterly burn calculation base, lock schedule and related transaction references must be published only after deployment and verification.
+SONIC is currently documented as **pre\-deployment**\.
+The mint address, Streamflow identifier, Token\-2022 authorities, maximum transfer fee, decimals, quarterly burn calculation base, lock schedule and related transaction references must be published only after deployment and verification\.